 - Fast-tracked statutory guidance, effective immediately, will tell councils to reallocate road space for “significantly increased numbers of cyclists and pedestrians”

-- Vouchers will be issued for cycle repairs, “to encourage people to get their old bikes out of the shed”
+- Vouchers will be issued for cycle repairs, “to encourage people to get their old bikes out of the shed” (Update 28/07/20: the Fix Your Bike voucher scheme has now been officially launched)

 - Plans to develop “greater provision of bike fixing facilities”